-Notes for engineers using Claude Code seriously on real projects — whether you ship solo, on a team, or somewhere in between.
+Notes for engineers using Claude Code seriously, whether you ship solo, on a team, or somewhere in between.
 Solo devs: read “your teammate” or “the external reviewer” as “your future self pulling this repo in six months.”
 Same discipline, same gates.
+None of this is exact science — I don’t even follow it identically across my own projects.
+Each repo gets the version of this that fits it.
+Read it as a starting point.

 The golden rule